Museum of Maritime Pets

 Two decades later, a Newfie named Wallace stopped a mutiny on the U.S.clipper ship Dreadnought simply by standing up and placing his paws on the mutineer.

 In Great Britain, Sir Edwin Landseer, a famous animal painter, depicted a Newf rescuing a boy and pulling him to a beach.
-Landseer painted and drew many other Newfoundlands, but he is best known for giving his name to the black and white Newfoundland often depicted in his works.
+Landseer painted and drew many other Newfoundlands, but he is best known for giving his name to the black and white Newf often depicted in his works.

 Porpoises and Dolphins